patpatpatpatpat/roph-rewards/README.md

+# As of Oct 2018: THIS PROJECT IS NO LONGER MAINTAINED (because I don't play Ragnarok anymore).
+Rok on!

 # roph-rewards
 Scripts for claiming free items from [Ragnarok Online Philippines](https://www.ragnarokonline.com.ph/news) website events.
 Get the free items from their website: